 My goal in making this site was to teach myself about native wildflowers in my home area.
 An added benefit would be to help someone else (–maybe you?) learn the same.
 Drop me a note if you have a comment or question, and please feel free to correct my I.D. work if you think I’ve got something misidentified.
 This is a hobby for me and I’m always learning.

-Most of these posts here contain photo gallery/slideshows, so be sure to click on the gallery to open a larger viewer.
+Most of the posts here contain photo gallery/slideshows, so please be sure to click on the gallery to open a larger viewer.

 Welcome to Virginia Wildflowers!
 Enjoy your visit!